mbeddr/mps-platform-docs/src/doc/docs/mps_internal/threads/read_write_action_examples.md

 They are executed in the lambda of `#!java ApplicationManager.getApplication().invokeLater/invokeAndWait)`.

 - update tools
-- show progress bars for a long-running actions
+- show progress bars for long-running actions
-- update text in swing components
+- update text in Java Swing components
-- dispose UI components
+- dispose of UI components
 - rebuild components
 - start a make process
 - save projects/modules